crystallabs/virtualtime/README.md

 ```

 When matching `VirtualTime`s to `VirtualTime`s, comparisons between fields' values
-which are both `Proc`s is not supported and will throw `ArgumentError` in runtime.
+which are both a `Proc` is not supported and will throw `ArgumentError` in runtime.

 # Field Values